adespinosa14/SWEClassRedlands/README.md

 # Welcome to my Software Engineering Class!
 ## What will you see here?
 All of my programming homework assignments will be here.
-I will ***not*** include any required reading material, or any other supplimental here.
-All of the explanations for each programming assignment will be attached to what I submit on Canvas.
+I will ***not*** include any required reading material, or any other supplimental material here.
+Only what is required of through programming and documentation.
+Everything else will be attached to what I submit on Canvas.

 ## How is this organized
-This is the main branch, and for simplicity sake only the .readme file will be here.
-Each homework assignment will be in numerical order in their respective folders.
+For simplicity sake, I will create a folder for each homework assignment.
+If there are multiple apps within one assignment on Canvas, each app and its repective documentation will be encapsulated within the same folder.
+Each app project will have its own folder.